 - You might not realize the versatility of salmon and how easy it is to prepare.
 Salmon can be baked, broiled, grilled or pan-seared.
 You can buy it in already cut fillets that make cooking quick and easy.

-- In small bowl, whisk together honey, soy sauce, lime juice, and mustard.
-Marinate salmon in sauce in refrigerator several hours, or time permitted (Do not discard marinade).
+- In a small bowl, whisk together honey, soy sauce, lime juice, and mustard.
+Marinate salmon in sauce in refrigerator several hours, or time permitted (do not discard marinade).

 - In nonstick skillet coated with nonstick cooking spray, cook salmon on each side, 3-5 minutes, until golden brown, crispy, and just cooked through.
 Transfer salmon to platter.

-Serving Suggestion: Green vegetable contrasts slightly sweet glaze.
+- Serving Suggestions: Green vegetable contrasts slightly sweet glaze.
 Try quick cooking couscous made with chicken broth.